 Read the full Chromecast with Google TV review

-Amazon's 4K streaming stick is as worthy a no.2 as you'll find.
+Amazon's 4K streaming stick is as worthy a number three as you'll find.
 It offers unbeatable value, 4K streaming, support for multiple HDR formats and all with the Alexa voice-activated personal assistant.

-Amazon Prime Video comes as standard (of course), alongside Netflix, the terrestrial catch-up services (BBC iPlayer, ITV Hub, All 4 and My5), Now TV, BT Sport, Apple TV, Disney Plus and the bonus of music services Spotify, Deezer, Apple Music and Tidal.
+Amazon Prime Video comes as standard (of course), alongside Netflix, the terrestrial catch-up services (BBC iPlayer, ITV Hub, All 4 and My5), Now, BT Sport, Apple TV, Disney Plus and the bonus of music services Spotify, Deezer, Apple Music and Tidal.
 The only minor omission is an official Rakuten app.

 The main reason that this device doesn't score quite as well as the Chromecast above is because its operating system isn't as good.
-It's too Amazon-focused doesn't perform quite as well for suggestions, even with the latest version of Fire TV OS onboard.
+It's too Amazon-focused, and so doesn't perform quite as well for suggestions, even with the latest version of Fire TV OS onboard.
 But anyone in the Amazon ecosystem will find plenty to enjoy.

 Read the full Amazon Fire TV Stick 4K review